ElektraInitiative/libelektra/doc/tutorials/mount.md

 # ... and set a value for the demonstration
 kdb set user/example/enumtest/fruit apple
-#> Create a new key user/example/enumtest/fruit with string apple
+#> Create a new key user/example/enumtest/fruit with string "apple"
 ```

 By entering `kdb info enum` in the commandline, we can find out how to use this plugin.